 To get there, you walk over the Medieval bridge and can either climb the steps or take the funicular up (only 2-3 Euros).

-Unique Things to Do in Verona
+Unique Things to Do in Verona, Italy

 8. Take a Free Walking Tour with a Local